Australian Consulate-General

 If you are having trouble locating information on the department’s website, the Home Affairs Digital Assistant may be able to help.
 The Digital Assistant can help you find information on Australian visas, citizenship and border entry.
 Visit the Immigration and citizenship website, and click the Ask a question button to get started.

-Home Affairs Global Service Centre
+Home Affairs Multilingua Global Service Centre

 Alternatively, a TIS interpreter can also be engaged directly via:

-Other Home Affairs links
+Other Home Affairs links to assist you

 Australian citizenship